Medically reviewed by Kristin Hall, FNP

 Have a related physical illness or use certain types of medication

 While depression can develop at any age, it’s most common in adulthood.
-If you feel depressed, it’s important to seek mental health treatment to help you make progress and recover.
+If you feel depressed, consider using online mental health services to help you make progress and recover.

 Feeling sad, disappointed or simply uninterested in day-to-day life is a common issue that just about everyone deals with from time to time.